OCA/OpenUpgrade/etl/specs/prototype/README.txt

 but when we split from one node to two, we have two pointers to the same data.
 So if one node change data, it's also changed in the splitted branch.
 On the transition, we should be allowed to decide if we copy() or not the data.
+After Remark: we keep like that but we implement a fork() node that copy data into several different outgoing transition.

 * Change the run execution on jobs and nodes so that it process one element at a time and not the complete flow of elements.
 So that the job execution can decide to stop running, run one element at a time to trace, or run until it's finnished.
+I think using 'yield' function in python could be a good idea.

 * If you send an empty data to output, it does not go to input of the relateds nodes.
 So that we have a system to manage loops and recursivity.